-The conference shall be held in Courtroom C-201, Second Floor, of the Byron Rogers U.S. Courthouse, 1929 Stout Street, Denver, Colorado.
-If this date is not convenient for any party1, he or she shall file a motion to reschedule the conference to a more convenient time.
-Please remember that anyone seeking entry into the Byron Rogers United States Courthouse will be required to show valid photo identification.
-See D.C.COLO.LCivR 83.2B.
+The conference will be held in Courtroom A-401, Fourth Floor, Alfred A. Arraj United States Courthouse, 901 19th Street, Denver, Colorado.
+If this date is not convenient for any party, that party shall confer with opposing parties and contact my chambers to reschedule the conference to a more convenient date.
+Please remember anyone entering the Alfred A. Arraj United States Courthouse will be required to show a valid photo identification.
+See D.C.COLO.LCivR 83.2 B.

-1The term "party" as used in this Order means counsel for any party represented by a lawyer, and any pro se party not represented by a lawyer.
+&lt;sup>1The term "party" as used in this Order means counsel for any party represented by a lawyer and any pro se party not represented by a lawyer.

-A copy of instructions for the preparation of a scheduling order and a form scheduling order can be downloaded from the Court's website at www.co.uscourts.gov/forms-frame.htm (Click on "Civil Forms" in the blue box at the top of the screen and scroll down to the bold heading "Standardized Order Forms").
-Parties shall prepare the proposed scheduling order in accordance with the Court's form.
+A copy of the instructions for the preparation of a scheduling order and a form of scheduling order can be downloaded from the court's website at www.co.uscourts.gov/forms-frame.htm.
+(Click on "Civil Forms" in the blue box at the top of the screen and scroll down to the bold hearing "Standardized Order Forms").
+Parties shall prepare the proposed scheduling order in accordance with the court's form.
+Please note that the form of scheduling order was modified on December 1, 2009.
+Parties are directed to use the modified form.

-The parties shall submit their proposed scheduling order, pursuant to District of Colorado Electronic Case Filing ("ECF") Procedures V.L., on or before:
+The parties shall submit their proposed scheduling order, pursuant to District of Colorado Electronic Case Filing ("ECF") Procedures V.L, including a copy of the proposed scheduling order in a WordPerfect or Word format sent via e-mailed to Boland Chambers@cod.uscourts.gov, all as required by ECF Procedure V.L.
+2(a) and (b), on or before: